 Average “Grass Hay” contains – 909 kcal/lb

-In this example the horse will require 25.3 LBS of this type of hay per day to meet calorie requirements only, this does not include protein, vitamins or minerals.
-In this example, it would be necessary to supplement this horses diet with grain/concentrates to meet calorie requirements.
+This horse will not receive enough calories from hay alone.
+This does not include protein, vitamins, or minerals.
+In this example, it would be necessary to supplement this horse's diet with grain/concentrates to meet calorie requirements.

-When balancing protein it is important to balance the total diet, just not the protein in your forage or grain concentrate.
-Also, protein is important in the diet, but it is the amino acids that the horse requires.
-Amino Acids are essential in nutrient absorption and utilization.
-It is important to check your feed tag for lysine and methionine as they are the first 2 limiting amino acids, which help to ensure good hoof quality, muscle maintenance and repair, hair coat and overall topline condition.
+When balancing protein it is important to balance the total diet, not just the protein in your forage or grain concentrate.
+While balancing for total protein in the diet is important, it is really the amino acids that the horse requires.
+Amino acids are essential protein building blocks for nutrient absorption and utilization.
+It is important to check your feed tag for lysine and methionine as they are the first 2 limiting amino acids, which help to ensure good hoof quality, muscle maintenance and repair, hair coat, and overall topline condition.

 Horses that are fed forage only diets ( hay & pasture) are almost always found to be deficient in the recommended minerals and vitamins.
-Most forages have their ups and downs in their vitamin and mineral content leaving horses with the same inconsistency in their total diet.
-These deficiencies will typically overtime manifest themselves into poor hair and hoof quality, as well as general lack of condition in the horse.
+Most forages have significant variations in their vitamin and mineral content leaving horses with the same inconsistency in their total diet.
+These deficiencies will typically manifest themselves over time into poor hair and hoof quality, as well as general lack of condition in the horse.
 These visible signs might be good indications that your horse has a mineral or vitamin deficiency or imbalance within their diet, but sometimes deficiency can go unnoticed for months or even years.
-Overtime deficiencies that are not addressed can cause your horse to be more susceptible to serious diseases, health conditions, and decreased longevity.
+Over time, deficiencies that are not addressed can cause your horse to be more susceptible to serious diseases, health conditions, and decreased longevity.

 It is very important to remember not to rely on just forage to ensure a balanced diet for your horse.
 All horses require a concentrate or a supplement in addition to their hay.